 - Charge up the device to at least 20 percent.

 - On your Mac or PC, close down iTunes if it's open.
 Connect your iPhone or iPad, and now (re-)open iTunes, assuming it doesn't do so automatically.

 - Now force-restart your iDevice.
-(If it's an 8 or 8 Plus, or an X-series iPhone, press and release volume up, press and release volume down, then press and hold the power button until you see the connect to iTunes screen shown above.
+(If it's an 8 or 8 Plus, or any iPhone without a Home button, press and release volume up, press and release volume down, then press and hold the power button until you see the connect to iTunes screen shown above.
 If it's an iPhone 7 or 7 Plus, hold volume down and the power button at the same time, until you see the iTunes screen.
 For any other iDevice, you should hold the Home and power buttons at the same time.)

 - You'll now get the option to Restore or Update - the latter takes slightly longer because it downloads the latest iOS software, but either should do the trick.